ruuda/noblit/docs/index.md

 Noblit is an embeddable append-only database.
 The database records a history of immutable (entity, attribute, value) tuples.
 Tuples can be asserted and retracted.
 A retraction is recorded as a new fact; it is not a delete.
-Any historical state of the database can be reproduced, simply by ignoring new tuples.
-Furthermore, Noblit makes history first-class and queryable.
+Any historical state of the database can be reproduced, and the history is first-class and queryable.

 ## Features